roderickmackenzie/gpvdm_build_system/README.md

 And find, the script relating to your distribution, and run it.
 It will install all the packages needed by gpvdm to run.

-Issue the following commands in gpvdm_core, gpvdm_data, and gpvdm_gui
+Issue the following commands in gpvdm_core, gpvdm_data, and gpvdm_gui in turn

 ~~~~
 aclocal